ma-ha/rest-web-ui/README.md

 # ReST Web GUI
+*No programming:*

-No programming: Framework to create descriptive web applications for REST/JSON type web services.
+Framework to create descriptive web applications for REST/JSON type web services.

+*Everything runs in browser:*

-Everything runs in Browser: All you need is a modern web browser -- and a web service somewhere.
-I.e. no aplication server is required to run the Web GUI!
+All you need is a modern web browser -- and a web service somewhere.
+I.e. no application server is required to run the Web GUI!

 ## How does it work
 1. Portal pages are defined via a JSON file.